 If you plan to produce more gallons, a 30-barrel system costs about $1 million and up.
 With the said equipment, you would make 9,600 12-ounce beers.

-For starters, purchase a seven-barrel system that prices $130,000 to $175,000.
+For starters, you may want to purchase a seven-barrel system that costs around $130,000 to $175,000.

-- Serving area equipment (such as glasses): $3,000
+- Serving area equipment (such as glasses) – $3,000

-- Store equipment (such as cash register): $13,750
+- Store equipment (such as cash register) – $13,750

-- Office equipment and furniture: $3,600
+- Office equipment and furniture – $3,600

 You might also need to allocate a budget for computers, printers, and telephones for your office.
 Add TVs, sound equipment, and stage lights to set up a microbrewery that is customer-friendly.